learninglab-dev/the-resources/data/resources/projects/psy1525/005-PresentationalVideos_RecordingAndEditing.md

 Cons - Performing minor edits (trimming, ) is easy to do, but more complex editing will likely require a more sophisticated editing program like Premiere Pro, Final Cut Pro X, or DaVinci Resolve.

 #### iPhone/Smartphone
-Even if you know no of no other way of recording video for your presentation, chances are that you're familiar with recording video on your smartphone!
+Even if you don't know how to capture yourself in any other manner, chances are that you're familiar with recording video on your smartphone!

 Pros - Quality!
 Your iPhone or smartphone will most likely record at a higher bit rate and resolution than your laptop camera or desktop camera
 Cons - Recording on your smartphone will likely require a bit of editing, at least in trimming off the parts in the very beginning and end where you hit the record button.